 Lhévinne was devastated by the sudden death of her husband on December 2, 1944.
 She also feared that Juilliard would not renew her teaching contract without him.
 In fact, her teaching and performing careers blossomed after her husband’s death.
 She moved from Queens to Manhattan to be closer to Juilliard and expanded her roster of students.
 Her fame grew as her students began to win many national and international piano competitions.

 Lhévinne did not resume her own solo performing career until 1956.
 On August 25 of that year, she performed Mozart’s Piano Concerto in C Major, K. 467 with the Aspen Festival Orchestra.
 During the following seasons she performed with orchestras around the country.
-In January of 1963, a few months before her eighty-third birthday, Lhévinne performed Chopin’s Piano Concerto No. 1 in E Minor—the same work she had played at her debut sixty-one years earlier—in four performances with the New York Philharmonic, under the direction of Leonard Bernstein, to great critical acclaim.
+In January of 1963, a few months before her 83rd birthday, Lhévinne performed Chopin’s Piano Concerto No. 1 in E Minor—the same work she had played at her debut 61 years earlier—in four performances with the New York Philharmonic, under the direction of Leonard Bernstein, to great critical acclaim.

 Rosina Lhévinne taught at Juilliard through the 1975–1976 academic year.
-She died on November 9, 1976 at age ninety-six in Glendale, California, at the home of her daughter.
+She died on November 9, 1976, at age 96 in Glendale, California, at the home of her daughter.
 In a tribute to Lhévinne after her death, Peter Mennin, then the president of the Juilliard School, said, “She was quite simply one of the greatest teachers of this century.
 With her passing, a whole concept of teaching and performing goes with her.”